notepad-plus-plus/npp-usermanual/content/searching/index.md

 How the default filter and folder change is controlled by the fifFilterFollowsDoc and fifFolderFollowsDoc settings in config.xml.
 There is a Follow current doc checkbox to set both parameters to both true or both false.

-The extra features from the Find All command are not available while Finding in files.
-Search options are remembered across invocations, but are lost on Notepad++ shutdown.
+The extra features from the Find All... command are not available while Finding in files.
+Search options are remembered across invocations, but the actual match results are discarded on Notepad++ shutdown.

 ### Highlighting and bookmarking